Stefanovikeio: History

 After the liberation in 1881, owner of the village became a Yugoslav origin, named Paul Stefanovik Skylitsis who - as said - won 11,000 acres by Lake Karla, from the Turkish owner at a card game in Istanbul.
 Stefanovik acquired his remaining property in Thessaly, by lending money to local beys.

 However Stefanovik's mother was Greek, and persuaded him to donate the estate to the locals.
 Stefanovik indeed – as reported by the residents – donated the area to the Greek State, and in recognition of this, the inhabitants named the village after him.

 After the reparcelling, however, those receiving farms paid to the State the value of land granted.
 Indeed, in most cases, they paid twice as the government collector who visited the village, usually avoided giving receipts for payments received.
 Eventually the locals became long-term indebted and financially illiquid.
 Therefore, if collectors appeared, many fled hiding in the swamps of Karla, reemerging only after the collector and his warden custody departed.

-Stefanovik, apart from the Stefanovikio estate, owned some 31 other estates, 26 of which in Thessaly.
+Stefanovik, apart from the Stefanovikeio estate, owned some 31 other estates, 26 of which in Thessaly.
 Apart from livestock ranges, his property in Thessaly comprised more than 66,000 acres of arable land.
 All and all in his properties – collectively known as Stefanovik lands – 600 families were established.

 After his death, the estates passed to his London-resident nephew, of the same name.
 This is stated in the book "The kolligoi (sharecroppers) of Thessaly" by Sophocles Triantafyllides.

 Later on, in the year 1901, his nephew and heir, sold in turn these Thessalian properties at a low price to the Greek Government, for the purpose to distribute these amongst the local farmers.